stungeye/Programming-1-Notes/docs/02-conventions-and-reference/00-conventions-and-reference.md

 You can help improve these notes in three ways:

 1. If there are topics you feel are missing from these notes please inform your instructor.
-2. Anytime you come here looking for an answer that you then cannot find, email <a href="mailto:kgeske@rrc.ca">kgeske@rrc.ca</a>.
+2. Anytime you come here looking for an answer that you then cannot find, email <a href="mailto:kgeske@rrc.ca">kgeske@rrc.ca</a> or [submit an issue on GitHub](https://github.com/stungeye/Programming-1-Notes/issues).
 3. You can submit a pull request to fix typos, debug code samples, and update explanations using the "Edit this page on Github" link at the bottom of every page.

 ## Documentation Conventions